Blinter/SQL-Querying/README.md

 SELECT app_name, reviews, min_installs, min_installs/reviews AS proportion FROM analytics WHERE min_installs>=100000 ORDER BY proportion DESC;
 ```
 ---
-### FS1) Find the name and rating of the top rated apps in each category, among apps that have been installed at least 50,000 times.
+### Further Study 1) Find the name and rating of the top rated apps in each category, among apps that have been installed at least 50,000 times.

 --180 results
 ```sql